-With WordPress, all of your content is stored inside a database (called a MySQL database or SQL file) on your server, not page files.
-This means that if you need to make global changes to your content like replacing text or links throughout your site, these changes have to be made inside your WordPress database tables.
+With WordPress, all of your content is stored in a database (called a MySQL database or SQL file) on your server, not page files.
+This means that if you need to make global changes to your content like replacing text or URLs throughout your site, these changes have to be made inside your WordPress database tables.

 In this tutorial, you will learn how to use plugins to easily perform a global search and replace in WordPress without touching code or editing your WordPress database tables.

 How To Do A Global Search And Replace In WordPress

 Being able to perform search and replaces quickly is important if you have many instances of text or links that need replacing, for example:

 - Changing a product/brand name or multiple product descriptions,